TV-Rename/Website/_manual/options/preferences-general.md

 The scans also check the locations specified in _**[Options>Preferences - Search Folders]({{ site.baseurl }}/manual/options#the-search-folders-tab)**_ for any matching media files. |

  Ticking _Scan on Startup_ tells TV&nbsp;Rename to perform the selected scan when the program starts.
 Ticking _Scheduled scan..._ will force a repeat scan every "X" hours.
 Ticking _Monitor folders for changes_ will tell  TV&nbsp;Rename to "listen" for Windows "dropping" new files in the identified locations.
+Ticking _Move Files within Library to Keep it Tidy_ will do just that, if files have been directly added to or misplaced in the library enabling this setting will tidy stuff to the correct names and places.

 | _Defaults:_ | |
 | Scan Type | _**Full**_ |